Stamp duty for cars explained

 "Plus a fleet company will manage all your servicing requirements for you, with the upkeep usually included in your lease payment."

 A novated leasing company, of which there are many, will usually charge an annual administration fee and, after you and your employer sign some paperwork, will do most of the work.
 Your salary is then altered through your company's pay office, just as if you were making additional contributions to your superannuation fund.

 While some leasing firms take commissions from manufacturers for pushing people into particular cars, there is no pressure to join the army of Toyota Camry drivers.
 Most companies offer an online novated lease calculator that allows you to punch in your salary, your desired car and your lease term, before calculating exactly what your lease payment will be, and how much money you'd save.

 There are some potential pitfalls to be aware of, as Mr Sofra explains, not least of which being that governments have been slowly winding back the tax benefits of novated leasing.

 There's also the fact that for your employer to make payments from your pre-tax salary, you'll need an employer.
 And a salary.
 So job security is key.

 "The biggest drawback is the fringe benefit tax.
-Conditions were so much more generous five years ago, but slowly the government has been clawing back these tax concessions.
-So five years ago, an employee could have been paying seven per cent FBT, whereas now they're paying 20 per cent," says Mr Sofra.
+Conditions were so much more generous in the past, but slowly the government has been clawing back these tax concessions.
+In the past, an employee could have been paying seven per cent FBT, whereas now they're paying 20 per cent," says Mr Sofra.

 Losing your job would put a definite dampener on your ability to make repayments, so job security is something of a given for car ownership.